skarlekar/aws-gcp-proxy-serverless/README.md

 More specifically, this tutorial walks you through deploying an image detection service on Google Cloud Platform (GCP) and managing it using a proxy service running on Amazon Web Service.
 Both the services on either platform is 100% serverless.

 The image detection service running on GCP uses  Google's FaaS solution viz., Cloud Functions and the proxy running on AWS uses Amazon's FaaS solution viz., Lambda.

+In a typical scenario, you will use a service such as this to detect the contents of an image uploaded to a S3 bucket and take appropriate actions based on the result.
+For instance, you could use it to blur/reject the image based on the vulgarity or get the image labels and chain it to other services that will translate the labels to multiple languages to cater to your customer needs.

 # Setup